Chargé d’Affaires a.i.

 U.S. Embassy, Abuja, Nigeria

-David J. Young has served as Deputy Chief of Mission at the U.S. Embassy in Abuja, Nigeria since July 2016.
-In this capacity, he assists the Ambassador in leading the U.S. Mission’s nearly 1,000 American and Nigerian employees in Abuja and Lagos to advance U.S. strategic goals in the areas of security cooperation, democracy and governance, economic growth and trade, and development and humanitarian assistance, among other areas.
-He previously served as Deputy Chief of Mission at the U.S. Embassy in Lusaka, Zambia from 2013-16.
+Current Chargé d’Affaires Kathleen FitzGibbon, arrived as the Deputy Chief of Mission in June, 2019.
+In that capacity, she assists the Ambassador in leading the U.S. Mission’s nearly 1,000 American and Nigerian employees in Abuja and Lagos to advance U.S. strategic goals in security cooperation, democracy and governance, economic growth and trade, and development and humanitarian assistance, among other areas.